CHAPTER ONE

 That startled her.
 He saw it and smiled.
 She composed herself, scrutinized him with a piercing look, eyes narrowing, her head tilting slightly.
 “Red onion.”

-They stared at each other across the narrow aisle, both sensing they'd stepped into something neither quite understood.
+They stared at each other across the narrow aisle, both sensing they’d stepped into something neither anticipated nor quite understood.

 The nurse reappeared and began to call Alyssa’s name when her mother burst into the waiting room.
 “Why hasn’t she been seen?
-The finger must be stitched while still fresh!”
+The finger must be stitched while the cut is fresh!”

 What he heard the nurse say was “Alice,” then, after the interruption, “wait.”
 He suddenly felt detached from the scene that was unfolding around him, as though they were actors rehearsing their lines in choreographed motions.
 She stood, saying hers perfectly.
 “Nice talking to you.”
-She waited half a second for a response, and when there was none, walked swiftly toward the nurse.
+When there was no immediate response, she walked swiftly toward the nurse.

-“Looks like I'll live,” she said to her mother, who was sitting near the nurse’s station.
-“Three stitches.”
+“Looks like I’ll live,” she said to her mother, who was sitting near the nurse’s station.
+“Three stitches and a lecture on kitchen safety.”
 She twirled her wounded finger in the air and looked at him.

-He turned and studied the face of the tall brawny man standing in front of him, who had the gentlest countenance Saeed had ever seen, white as snow, brown scruffy hair, jowls that belied his physique, blue eyes that looked at him sympathetically.
+He turned to face the tall brawny man standing in front of him, who had the gentlest countenance Saeed had ever seen, white as snow, brown scruffy hair, jowls that belied his physique, blue eyes that looked at him sympathetically.
 Nurse Braun cranked his head toward the opening of the door, and Saeed passed through.

 Alyssa was glad she didn’t have to keep her finger in the air anymore, even though it throbbed when she dropped her arm.
 The doctor had given her a prescription for opiates, but she had a high threshold for pain with no plan to fill it.